-In an era of over-night sensations that fizzle as quickly as they spark, and a time when music seems often overshadowed by a side show of special effects, daredevil costumes and lip-synching illusionists, it's a welcome sigh of relief to know that there are still bands out there that are The Real Thing; bands who play their own instruments, write their own songs, and have the musical chemistry that can only come from playing and touring together for over a decade.
+In an era of over-night sensations that fizzle as quickly as they spark, and a time when music seems often overshadowed by a side show of special effects, it's a relief to know that there are still bands out there that are the real thing: bands who play their own instruments, write their own songs, and have the musical chemistry that can only come from playing and touring together for over a decade.
 This is Raining Jane.

-It wasn't long after their first show at UCLA in 1999, that the four women of Raining Jane hit the road to make music their full-time gig.
-With their original blend of indie-rock-folk, they launched into a hefty touring schedule, performing over 120 shows per year (for 6 years straight), all independently booked and managed.
+Mai Bloomfield, Becky Gebhardt, Chaska Potter and Mona Tavakoli got their start as a band playing shows in the Los Angeles area.
+It wasn't long after their first show at UCLA in 1999 that the four women hit the road to make music their full-time gig.
+With their original blend of indie-rock-folk, they launched into a hefty touring schedule, performing over 120 shows per year for 6 years straight, all independently booked and managed.
 From colleges to concert halls, from opening tours for Sara Bareilles to headlining their own shows, Raining Jane became an example of indie success.

 Over the years Raining Jane has released four albums, with "The Good Match" as their latest flame.
 The album showcases the band's uplifting and heartfelt songwriting, as well as rich vocal harmonies and diverse instrumentation (guitars, cello, cajon, sitar, bass.)
 Their music can be heard elsewhere with songs appearing on shows like "Grey's Anatomy", "So You Think You Can Dance" and "Dancing with the Stars."
 They've also played on records for other artists such as Willy Porter's How To Rob A Bank.